Denali - 2011

 click to enlarge

-Normal cold weather and winter camping gear was used by all the team from morano wool base layers to lined shell pants.
+Normal cold weather and winter camping gear was used by all the team from merino wool base layers to lined shell pants.
 Jackets depended on weather conditions and ranged from light shells to full down.
 Glove systems were critical as were sunglasses and goggles.
 Boots were all over the place from double plastics to 8000m integrated gator versions.
 No one on our team suffered from extreme cold or frostbite.

 Everyone moved in roped teams using chest harnesses, prussics for belaying and a jumar on the headwall.